 To operate the cockpit showers located in the starboard rigging station and beside the aft fishbox near the transom door, the fresh water switch located on the AC/DC panel must be in the "on" position or a shore water supply must be connected.
 To operate the pull out shower at the rigging station, pull out the hose and depress the lever on the back of the wand to spray water.
 For continuous or hands free operation, pull up on the lever until it reaches the locked position.
-The aft cockpit shower may be used be simply removing the shower wand from the storage cup and depressing the button on the shower head.
+The aft cockpit shower may be used by simply removing the shower wand from the storage cup and depressing the button on the shower head.
 To reinstall either shower wand, gently feed the hose down through the deck and return the faucet to the base.
+To supply the hot water to the cockpit showers, make sure the hot water heater is on (reference "Water Heater" on page 8-19), then adjust the mixer knob located at the cockpit showers.